CIROH-Snow/snow_sensing/hardware/construction_guide.md

 This document will go over the construction of a mast that does not use Campbell Scientific hardware and how to assemble sensors and enclosures.
 If you choose to use a Campbell Scientific tripod, its setup is not discussed in this repository.
 You will however want to use this guide for all other construction for your station.

+#### Hardware and Tools Needed
+These hardware and tools are not explicitly called out in the hardware spreadsheets and are needed for the successful construction of a snow station.
+1. Auger
+2. USB-C cable with data line
+3. Shovel
+4. Sledge hammer or fence post pounder
+5. Level
+6. 1/2 inch wrench
+7. 7/16 inch wrench
+8. Phillips screw driver
+9. Flathead screw driver
+10. Drill with large selection of drill bits
+11. Hacksaw
+12. Label maker

 #### Low-cost Platform Setup

 1. Take an auger and drill/dig a hole at least 20 inches into the ground near where the mast will be placed but not so close the u-post will be driven into the sensors.